microsoft/pxt/docs/csp.md

 * What is included in the curriculum?

->The Microsoft MakeCode AP CS Principles curriculum includes daily PowerPoints with guided notes for the teacher, Word documents for student handouts, and a OneNote notebook that teachers can use to create a Class Notebook where they distribute files directly to students.
-The curriculum also has vocabulary quizzes, short answer quizzes, and answer keys and solutions for all materials.
+>The **Microsoft MakeCode AP CS Principles** curriculum includes daily PowerPoints with guided notes for the teacher, Word documents for student handouts, and a OneNote notebook that teachers can use to create a Class Notebook where they distribute files directly to students.
+The curriculum also has vocabulary quizzes, short answer quizzes, and answer keys with solutions for all materials.
 You can download the Educator Materials from https://microsoft.github.io/makecode-csp.
 To access these materials, teachers must have a verified teacher GitHub account.
-Consult the GitHub Teacher Verification Instructions for how to obtain a verified teacher GitHub account.
+Consult the [GitHub Teacher Verification Instructions](/github-teacher-verification) for how to obtain a verified teacher GitHub account.

 * How is the curriculum graded/assessed?